 If care is not taken, the error in a single line of code, or an anomalous algorithm could have the potential to kill the entire infrastructure.

 Cryptocurrency valuations are on a rise, and the competition in mining is not cooling off anytime soon.

 It seems all too enticing for hackers, who are more than ready to cash in on the situation.
 While Blockchain technology is known to be hack-resistant for the most part, there are certain sectors within it that seem to be prone to a higher number of attacks, which keep on increasing.

 The Blockchain itself isn’t that much of a problem, instead of the Blockchain app development running on it, it is the major vulnerability.

 We’ve got social engineering being used to extract passwords and usernames; it won’t be surprising to see it being used in the future to hack apps based on Blockchain as well.

-Any kind of breaches in Blockchain, incidents of manipulating data integrity and such other incidents can prove to be a huge risk to the crypto-market, disrupting the structure and value of cryptocurrencies, which are already too volatile, to begin with.
+Any kind of breaches in Blockchain, incidents of manipulating data integrity, and other incidents can prove to be a huge risk to the crypto-market, disrupting the structure and value of cryptocurrencies, which are already too volatile, to begin with.

-There is a need for regulation in IoT applications, platforms, and structures, that relying on this technology, with constant monitoring and updating to ensure there are no cryptocurrency exploits in the future.
+There is a need for regulation in IoT applications, platforms, and structures, that rely on this technology, with constant monitoring and updating to ensure there are no cryptocurrency exploits in the future.

 One of the leading issues being faced by the interconnected world we live in today is data security and privacy.